psychemedia/storytelling-notes/mr-fox.md

 Whatever to you, the first thing the housekeeper does is to go an' tell her owld master everythink what has happened to her, an' she begs him to save her from the robber.
 'My dear,' he says very kind-like, 'don't you think no moare about it.
 You must stay here,' he says, 'in my house, an' you shall have everythink what you wants—plenty to eat an' to drink, an' plenty o' grand clothes to wear, an' a lady companion to be wid you always.
 And as for the robber,' he says,'just leave him to me; I'll see to it as he don't do you no harm.
 I got a plan for catching him,' he says; 'it's just now come into my head.'

-An' wid that he goes off, an' orders bills to be put out everywheres, on every barn-doar, and every tree, and every gate-post for miles an' miles round, saying as on sich-an'-sich a day' he'll give a big feast, and as everybody is axed to it, rich an' poor, they 'll all be made welcome.
+An' wid that he goes off, an' orders bills to be put out everywheres, on every barn-doar, and every tree, and every gate-post for miles an' miles round, saying as on sich-an'-sich a day' he'll give a big feast, and as everybody is axed to it, rich an' poor, they'll all be made welcome.
 Now it gets on an' gets on 'till it's only but two days afoare the feast is to be gi'ed, when the robber he comes back agen into them parts, an' of course it's not long till he sees the bills.
 He goes to his wife's house, but it's empty.
 Well, he thinks it over to hisself, as the best he can do is to reguise hisself an' go to this feast; she is sure to be there, he thinks, an' he can watch her where she goes a'ter when it is over.

 On the night 'n the feast there is the housekeeper, all dressed in silks an' satins, an' her lady companion at her side, walking up an' down, up an' down, in the grand hall where the supper is laid.
 An' the master he is standing at the doar shaking hands wid everybody as they comes in.
 Of course they're both 'n they looking out for the robber.
 Now it's a curious thing that though they seen everybody as come in they didn't see the robber among 'em, neither the one nor yet the tother didn't.
 And agen when all the guests is sat down to the tables they both walks back'ards an' for'ards, an' back'ards an' for'ards, an' they has a good look at everybody, an' yet they can't find him, though they knew as he must be in the room somewheres.
-'Well, this is ancominon strange/ says the master; 'but I 'll find him yet afoare the night is out, just you see.'
+'Well, this is ancominon strange/ says the master; 'but I'll find him yet afoare the night is out, just you see.'

 Now a'ter when they'd all eaten till they couldn't eat no moare, an' drunk most all the wine, the master he g6ts up from his place, an' he begins to make a bit 'n a speech.
 'I been greatly pleased,' he says, 'wid your comp'ny here to-night.
 An' now,' he says, 'afoare you go—and I shall be very sorry to have to part from you —the's just one thing.
 I'm now going to call for a toast,' he says, 'which I wants all 'n you here present, *every one 'n you*, to drink standing up, *wid yowr left hands flat open above your heads, so*.'
 It was a cunning trick this was, for the robber you see had the two first fingers 'n his left hand cut off by the middle joints, so that when they all stood up an' raised their hands to drink the toast he was fun' out.
 The master tells his sarvants to seize him, an' he sends to fatch a rigiment o' soldiers, an' they comes, an' they shoots him.
 An' that was the end 'n the robber.
 ```